Madour/Sherlock13-Online/README.md

 | `QuitLobby` | Server | One client | "Q" | Tells a client to leave the lobby |

+### Limitations

+Two players in the same lobby must **not** have the same name !
+Player names in a Lobby must be unique.

+This can be improved by using unique identifiers for each new connection.

 ### Possible improvements